Anubis901/SafeCrypto/README.md

 Feel free to to ask for features or anything else !

 ### Installation
+1) Download the app here : https://github.com/Anubis901/SafeCrypto/releases/tag/1.0.0

-1) Open the dmg
+2) Open the dmg
-2) Drag and drop it to the Applications folder
+3) Drag and drop it to the Applications folder
-3) Enjoy
+4) Enjoy